East West Rail have released their 2024 consultation on the Bedford to Cambridge section.

 EWR have released their online consultation room where you can see their proposals in more detail (but little on Comberton !!)

 Note their documents are long !
-So below I will extract relevant sections as below
+So below I will extract relevant to Comberton sections below

 The two in-person consultations nearest Comberton are:-